rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 HVAC Heating Type:

-`has_ductless_heating` (bool):  Indicator for whether the heating is ductless.
-This simulation feature contains information on whether or not the heating system is a heat pump, but this is already captured by `heating_appliance_type` .
+`has_ducted_heating` (bool):  Indicator for whether the heating system is ducted.
+This simulation feature contains information on whether or not the heating system is a heat pump, but this is already captured by `heating_appliance_type`.
 Importantly, this variable is not fully captured by `has_ducts` since there are units have have ducts but still have a ductless heating system.

 Infiltration: